Multimodal Ambivalence/Hesitancy Recognition in Videos for Personalized Digital Health Interventions: Supervised Learning Experiments

 \subsection{Pre-processing of Modalities}

 \textbf{Visual}.
 Frames from each video captured at 24 fps are extracted, and for each frame, faces are cropped and aligned using the RetinaFace model~\cite{deng19retinaface}.
 The face with the highest score is stored in case multiple faces are detected in a frame.
-Faces are resized to 256$\times$256 and stored as RGB images with a file name that maintains the order of frames.
+Faces are resized to 256$\times$256 and stored as RGB images with filenames that maintain the order of frames.

 \textbf{Audio}.
 We follow a standard procedure to process audio data~\cite{praveen22,richet-abaw-24,zhang23}.
-For audio modality, we first convert videos to single audio channels (mono) with a 16 kHz sampling rate into WAV format.
-The log Melspectrograms features are extracted using the VGGish model~\cite{hershey17}\footnote{\href{https://github.com/harritaylor/torchvggish}{github.com/harritaylor/torchvggish}}.
+For the audio modality, we first convert videos to single audio channels (mono) with a 16 kHz sampling rate into WAV format.
+The log Melspectrogram features are extracted using the VGGish model~\cite{hershey17}\footnote{\href{https://github.com/harritaylor/torchvggish}{github.com/harritaylor/torchvggish}}.
 A hop of 1/FPS of the raw video is used to extract the spectrograms to synchronize audio with other modalities.

 \textbf{Text}. \bah dataset captures the audio of participants.
 We consider audio transcripts as an extra modality that can help in recognizing A/H since text is a significant cue used by annotators~\cite{gonzalez-26-bah}.
 To this end, we transcribe the audio of each video and detect the language using the Whisper model~\cite{radford23} \footnote{Whisper large-v3 multilingual: \href{https://huggingface.co/openai/whisper-large-v3}{huggingface.co/openai/whisper-large-v3}}.
 Word-level features are then extracted using the BERT Base Uncased model~\cite{Devlin19}\footnote{\href{https://pypi.org/project/pytorch-pretrained-bert/}{pypi.org/project/pytorch-pretrained-bert/}}.
 A word may span more than one frame.
 To synchronize with other modalities, a word-level feature is repeated per its timestamp for all the frames that correspond to the word.